ebonnecab/ML_translator/README.md

 A simple Machine Translator that uses Deep Learning to accurately translate bilingual sentence pairs.
 I chose this project to deepen my understanding of text preprocessing, machine learning pipelines, and building neural networks.

 I trained my model using data from [English-French Sentence Pairs](https://www.kaggle.com/zeeshanshaik75/language-translationenglish-to-french/data#), however I plan to expand the model to use with multiple languages and a lot more data.
+Once I have a robust model, I plan to build a basic mobile application for or interface for other scientists to use.

 ## Project Hierarchy